Nishanth-CNCPMC/ChallengesGenesis/README.md

 - Powered on

 ### 🔹 Challenge 3: Under Development
 There is no official implementation for Challenge 3.
-It was part of an earlier prototype phase and was **not finalized**.
+It is a part of an earlier prototype phase and is **not finalized**.

-- You can explore parts of the implementation in `misc/` and `zmq_control/`
+- You can explore parts of the implementation in `simulations/run_simulations_ik.py`, `misc/` and `zmq_control/`
 - This challenge is **intended for manual interpretation and assessment** based on the existing codebase
 - No automated or structured entry point exists for this challenge